-blade mass was changed by uniformly scaling the distributed blade mass of all blades.
-The nominal scaling of 1.04536 is described in the NREL 5 MW specifications document (Jonkman et al., 2009).
-The blade CM location was changed by varying the blade root and tip density such that density increased at one end and decreased at the other with a linear scaling variation in between, without changing the overall blade mass.
-Blade imbalance effects were also included by varying the mass of each blade.
+For the blade structural properties, 9 parameters were considered, including blade flapwise and edgewise stiffness (including stiffness imbalance), mass (including mass imbalance), CM, damping, and precone angle, as detailed in Table 8.
+Through ElastoDyn, blade structural dynamics are modeled using two flapwise mode shapes and one edgewise mode shape per blade.
+To manipulate blade structural response, the frequency of the flapwise and edgewise mode shapes was changed by ±5% of 0.7 Hz and 1 Hz, respectively, by uniformly scaling the associated stiffness.
+The blade mass was changed by uniformly scaling the distributed blade mass of all blades.
+The nominal scaling of 1.04536 is described in the NREL 5-MW specifications document (Jonkman et al., 2009).
+The blade CM location was changed by varying the blade root and tip density such that density increased at one end and decreased at the other without changing the overall blade mass.
+Blade imbalance effects were also included by varying the mode frequency and mass of each blade.
 The imbalances were introduced by applying a different change value to each blade.
-Specifically, one blade was modified to be a value that is higher than the nominal value, and another was modified to a lower value.
-The third blade remained unchanged at the nominal value.
+Specifically, one blade is modified to be a value that is higher than the nominal value, and another modified to a lower value.
+The third blade remains unchanged at the nominal value.